awsdocs/amazon-connect-admin-guide/doc_source/how-to-reference-attributes.md

 + To reference attributes that contain spaces in their name, such as user defined attributes, place brackets and single quotations around the attribute name\.
 For example: ` $.Attributes.['user attribute name']`\.
 + To reference attributes in the same namespace, such as a system attribute, you use the attribute name, or the name you specified as the **Destination key**\.
 + To reference values in a different namespace, such as referencing an external attribute, you specify the JSONPath syntax to the attribute\.
-+ To use contact attributes to access other resources, set a user\-defined attribute in your contact flow and use the Amazon Resource Name \(ARN\) of the resource you want to access as the value for the attribute\.
++ To use contact attributes to access other resources, set a user\-defined attribute in your flow and use the Amazon Resource Name \(ARN\) of the resource you want to access as the value for the attribute\.

 ## Lambda examples<a name="lambda-examples"></a>
 + To reference a customer name from a Lambda function lookup, use $\.External\.AttributeKey, replacing AttributeKey with the key \(or name\) of the attribute returned from the Lambda function\.